My Approach to Helping

 More Info About My Practice

-I am trained and have experience providing services to individuals facing a variety of different issues ranging from mild to severe.
+I am trained and have experience providing services to individuals facing a variety of different issues and concerns.
 While I am highly skilled in mental health assessment and diagnosis, I believe that a diagnosis is merely one tool for informing treatment.
 Regardless of diagnosis, it's very important to me to treat the individual rather than the label.
 I also strive to help my clients enhance and add value to their lives in addition to alleviating their bothersome symptoms.

 Specific Issue(s) I'm Skilled at Helping With

 Anxiety, Depression, Bipolar, Addiction, Adjustment Issues, Stage of Life Issues, Relationship Conflicts, Communication Issues, Low Self-Esteem, Career Counseling

 I think the most important aspect of my role as a therapist is to be a teacher and guide.
 I teach my clients how to solve their own problems and guide them through the change process rather than telling them exactly what to do or how to do it.
 I believe that it is crucial that the individuals I work with have a sense of ownership over the decisions they make so that change can be long-lasting and not dependent on them remaining in therapy.